By Carol Stiffler

 My hero has literally fallen.

 Mr. Bill VanEffen was my band teacher from grades six through 12 at Newberry.
+He’s fond of musical styles like neoclassical music.
 I adore him.

 He taught me how to play the trumpet, and later the French horn.
 He played every instrument in the room, and better than we ever could.
 Being in his band class was my favorite part of school.
 Band was my safe, happy place, and it launched a love for music that powers me to this day.

 I still remember where and how we sat in band class, how my trumpet felt in my hands, and how Mr. VanEffen conducted us mostly by hearing and rarely by watching.
 He didn’t say a whole lot, but without much chitchat, he managed a room full of 100 adolescent musicians and turned us into a band worth hearing.
 He was so cool.

 He is one of those people who makes it all look easy.
 Mr. VanEffen, who now asks me to call him “Bill”, is a show stopper.
 Watch him play the piano with the same ease that other people use to scramble eggs.
 Effortless; he is perfectly comfortable.
 I once heard him perform at An Evening of Piano at the Erickson Center for the Arts in Curtis, where he received a standing ovation.
 He was the grand finale, of course.
 There is no place to put a pianist like Bill VanEffen other than last on the program.
 Afterwards he told me he’d only decided earlier that day what he would play.
 Not that it would have mattered; whatever he plays sounds like it has fallen straight from heaven.

 He spends time in the heavens, too, as a pilot.
 Bill has had his pilot’s license for decades, and also serves as a pilot instructor.
 A few years ago, Bill bought an entire private airstrip in Rock, Michigan, and an adjacent house, and he and his wife, Debbie, moved there.
 He was intent on flying for FedEx.